 Our plans include:

-- Investing in the Christian Service Center, Salvation Army, and Coalition for the Homeless to modernize their campuses and provide services unsheltered homeless need during the daytime
+- Investing in the Christian Service Center, Salvation Army, and Coalition for the Homeless to modernize their campuses and provide services to address the needs of unsheltered homeless during the daytime

-The city will also make investments that will increase the overall availability of affordable housing in our city by:
+The city is also making investments to increase and preserve the availability of affordable housing in our city:

 In addition to our efforts to “Accelerate Orlando” investments in homelessness and affordable housing, the city is also allocating funding to support: